FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

   And I have not configured my profile yet
   When I click the Session Suggestions button
-  Then I will be able to set my Interests and District
+  Then I will be able to set my Interests and District And I will be able to Save Profile by clicking the button
 ```

 * **Value and effort**.